Strategy-stealing argument: Example

 A strategy-stealing argument can be used on the example of the game of tic-tac-toe, for a board and winning rows of any size.
 Suppose that the second player (P2) is using a strategy S which guarantees a win.
 The first player (P1) places an X in an arbitrary position.
 P2 responds by placing an O according to S. But if P1 ignores the first random X, P1 is now in the same situation as P2 on P2's first move: a single enemy piece on the board.
 P1 may therefore make a move according to S – that is, unless S calls for another X to be placed where the ignored X is already placed.
 But in this case, P1 may simply place an X in some other random position on the board, the net effect of which will be that one X is in the position demanded by S, while another is in a random position, and becomes the new ignored piece, leaving the situation as before.
 Continuing in this way, S is, by hypothesis, guaranteed to produce a winning position (with an additional ignored X of no consequence).
 But then P2 has lost – contradicting the supposition that P2 had a guaranteed winning strategy.
 Such a winning strategy for P2, therefore, does not exist, and tic-tac-toe is either a forced win for P1 or a tie.
 (Further analysis shows it is in fact a tie.)

 The same proof holds for any strong positional game.

 Chess

 There is a class of chess positions called Zugzwang in which the player obligated to move would prefer to "pass" if this were allowed.
 Because of this, the strategy-stealing argument cannot be applied to chess.
 It is not currently known whether White or Black can force a win with optimal play, or if both players can force a draw.
 However, virtually all students of chess consider White's first move to be an advantage and White wins more often than black in high-level games.

+If the rules are modified to allow players to pass, the symmetry of the initial position makes it possible to use a strategy-stealing argument to show that the first player has at least a draw, as first described by Claude Shannon: if the first player has a winning move in the initial position, let them play it, else pass.
+On the second player's turn, if the first player had no winning move before, the second player has none now.
+Therefore, the second player can at best draw, and the first player can at least draw, so a perfect game results in the first player winning or drawing.